markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - Updated Kubernetes CronJob configuration to use the scheduler CLI.
 - Added health check endpoint for monitoring scheduler status.
 - Created service documentation for the scheduler.
+- Implemented Prometheus metrics integration for tracking API requests, database operations, scheduler jobs, and more.
+- Created metrics service for collecting and exposing application metrics.
+- Implemented alerts service with email and Slack notification capabilities.
+- Added proactive health checks for monitoring system components.
+- Created API endpoints for alert management.
+- Enhanced scheduler service with health checks and metrics tracking.
+- Identified and resolved duplicate project structures.
+- Consolidated code from nested directories into a single coherent structure.
+- Merged unique backend and frontend components to eliminate duplication.
+- Cleaned up unnecessary directories and updated .gitignore.
+- Verified all components function correctly after reorganization.
+- Documented the reorganization process for future reference.

 ## Implementation Notes